TheGlobalATeam/moodle-plugin-generator/generator-moodle-plugin/generators/app/templates/attobuttontemplate/README.md

-## Moodles Atto Syntax Highlighter
+## Moodles Atto Button
-Highlight code snippets in atto, a text editor in Moodle.
+Scaffold code for a new Atto Button.

 ## Setup
 1. Clone this repo under `moodle\lib\editor\atto\plugins\`, and rename the directory to `<%= pluginName %>`.